shamansir/rpd/docs/sections/api.md

 #### `outlet.stream(stream)`

-Force this outlet to receive the stream of values, any stream constructed with [Kefir API](http://kefir).
+Force this outlet to receive the stream of values, any stream constructed with [Kefir API][kefir].
 These values may be distributed over time in any way you want, and last till infinity or till the stream will end.

 Yet, same as with `outlet.send`, value may be declined or modified on the receiving ends, when they exist (without interrupting the stream).